roddhjav/apparmor.d/README.md

 A full test suite to ensure compatibility across distributions and softwares is still a work in progress.

-Here an overview of the current CI jobs:
+Here is an overview of the current CI jobs:

 **On Gitlab CI**
 - Package build for all supported distribution